eladtpro/azure-application-insights-trace-id/README.md

 ![Flow](assets/flow.png)

-#### The Flow
+### The Flow

 The code file defines an Azure Function App that consists of four functions that handle both Service Bus queues and HTTP requests:

 ***start***: This function is triggered by an HTTP request with the route /start.
-It logs the request and then makes a GET request to another endpoint with the same headers.
+It logs the request and then makes a GET request to another endpoint with the same headers. start phase also injects the Azure Application Gateway transaction header into the ***traceparent*** header:
+`version-trace-id-span-id-traceflags`
+into
+`version-x_appgw_trace_id-span-id-traceflags`

 ***enqueue***: This function is triggered by an HTTP request with the route /enqueue.
 It logs the request and then sends a message to an Azure Service Bus queue.